 Recorded land is the most common type of ownership in Middlesex County.
 Documents affecting real estate, such as deeds and mortgages, if properly prepared and legally acceptable, are recorded at the Registry of Deeds in chronological order and assigned a book and page number.
 They are then indexed by grantor, grantee, document type and address.
 The documents affecting a particular piece of property are searched, analyzed and examined by a party seeking to determine the legal status of the ownership rights in the property.
 This status is referred to as the title to the property.
 In Middlesex County, the title search is usually done by a trained examiner or attorney hired by the buyer or buyer's lender.
 Registered land comprises about twenty percent of the property in Middlesex County.
 Under this system (sometimes referred to as the "Torrens" system) the Massachusetts Land Court has adjudicated and decreed the status of the title.
 Thereafter, subsequent owners of registered land are issued numbered certificates describing the property and noting any encumbrances (such as mortgages) or rights affecting the property.
 Documents filed in the registered section are assigned document numbers, not book and page numbers.
 The criteria for filing documents affecting registered land are much stricter than those affecting recorded land.

 Once you pay off your mortgage a discharge document is prepared by the lender.
 A discharge makes reference to the borrower's name, the property address and the book and page number (if recorded land) or document number (if registered land) of the recorded mortgage and states that the mortgage is discharged or satisfied.
 It is signed by an official of the lender and notarized.
 The original discharge is often sent to the borrower but it is sometimes sent directly to the Registry of Deeds.
-If it is sent to you, you must bring (or Mail) the original to the Registry with a check for $75.00 payable to the Commonwealth of Massachusetts.
+If it is sent to you, you must bring (or Mail) the original to the Registry.
+Please see the Fee schedule for details.

 You will have to prepare, execute and record a new deed.
 It is advisable to obtain a copy of your deed and bring it to your attorney for preparation of the new deed.
 The attorney should explain the different types of tenancy that would be noted on the deed.
 We do not have deed forms at the Registry.